Cincinnati Art Museum: Exhibitions

 The Cincinnati Art Museum hosts several national and international special exhibitions each year.
 Each exhibition is accompanied by public programs, activities and special events.
 Exhibitions included Paintings, Politics and the Monuments Men: The Berlin Masterpieces in America, Hank Willis Thomas: All Things Being Equal..., and No Spectators: The Art of Burning Man.

 The Cincinnati Art Museum's approach to hosting special exhibitions has changed over time.
 The museum found it impractical to spend as much as $2.5 million a year on special exhibitions when it has unexploited holdings like circus posters and Dutch contemporary design, especially given its declining endowment.
 As a result, in 2010 the museum mounted "See America", nine small shows that highlighted different parts of the country through the museum’s collection.
 Attendance at the museum has increased by 30 percent since it started emphasizing its permanent collection.

 Management

 Admission and hours of operation

 General admission is always free to the Cincinnati Art Museum’s 73 permanent collection galleries and the Rosenthal Education Center (REC) family interactive center of the museum, thanks to the Richard and Lois Rosenthal Foundation, the Thomas J. Emery Endowment and an endowment established by the Cincinnati Financial Corporation/The Cincinnati Insurance Companies.
-Education program fees may apply to adults and children.
-Special exhibition pricing varies.

 The Art Museum, located at 953 Eden Park Drive in Eden Park, is open Tuesdays through Sundays.
-Parking is free every day.